 I don't point out a rattler-tongue's

-a forked gourmet who merely disagrees
+A forked gourmet, who merely disagrees

 That screaming squirming mouse can't please

-Like rotten Brie.
+Like slimy Brie.

 The coil and I back off a bit, and calm,